Lighthouses of the United States: Southeastern Pennsylvania

 green light visible only on the range line.
 105 ft (32 m) triangular cylindrical

 steel skeletal tower.
-Trabas has a photo, and Google has an aerial
+Trabas has a photo, and Google has a satellite

 view.
 The 1880